Bike-and-barge tours on the Danube

 Maps are provided and rental bicycles are offered.
 A half-board meal plan is usually part of your package.

-Following ships offer bike-and-barge tours on the Danube:
+Following barges offer bike-and-barge tours on the Danube:

 - MS Theodor Körner (dep.
-Saturdays from 1.5 mi downstream Passau [berth site L2], self-guided cycling, cycling guide available on specific departures [surcharge applies, 8 to 22 guests in group], max.
+Thursdays from 1.5 mi downstream Passau [berth site L2], self-guided cycling, cycling guide available on specific departures [surcharge applies, 8 to 22 guests in group], max.
 135 passengers)

 - MS Carissima (dep.
 Sundays from 1.5 mi downstream Passau [berth site L4], self-guided cycling, cycling guide available on specific departures [surcharge applies, 8 to 22 guests in group], max.
 150 passengers)